vrandall66/front-end-submissions-public/1804/mod-2/game-time/laura-alex.md

 ### Workflow

-* 4 - The developer/team effectively uses Git branches and many small, atomic commits that document the evolution of their application with descriptive commit messages.
-The team displays good pairing practices (driver-navigator, dividing up work, etc) and utilizes some sort of planning tool (GitHub issues, Waffle, Trello, etc).
-The team develops a clear MVP (minimum viable product) and conducts a DTR (define the relationship).
-Both members contribute meaningfully to the application.
-* 3 - The developer/team makes a series of small, atomic commits that document the evolution of their application.
+* 3.5 - The developer/team makes a series of small, atomic commits that document the evolution of their application.
 There are no formatting issues in the code base.
 The team conducts a DTR (define the relationship) and utilizes a planning tool and pairing practices.
 Both members contribute meaningfully to the application.
-* 2 - The developer/team makes large commits covering multiple features that make it difficult for the evaluator to determine the evolution of the application.
-The team does not utilize a planning tool or equitable pairing practices.
-One or both members do not contribute meaningfully to the application.
-* 1 - The developer/team committed the code to version control in only a few commits.
-The evaluator cannot determine the evolution of the application.
-* 0 - The application was not checked into version control.

 * Nice readable and consistent commit messages

+* Try not to commit [commented out code](https://github.com/Alexbruce1/game-time/commit/dde097221ec3b65ca3eca234ef1258515547c18e), you can always delete it entirely and then go back to a previous commit to retrieve it again if you need it!